ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

         constructor ArrayStack(capacity):
             data = Array(capacity) of T

-A datatype can also have "internal functions" (called *methods* in object-oriented languages), and they will have access to the internal variables:
+A datatype can also have "internal functions" (called *methods* in object-oriented languages), and they have access to the internal variables:

     datatype ArrayStack ...:
         (...)